Coenzyme Q10: Biochemistry

-It is a 1,4-benzoquinone, where Q refers to the quinone chemical group and 10 refers to the number of isoprenyl chemical subunits in its tail.
-In natural ubiquinones, the number can be anywhere from 6 to 10.
-This family of fat-soluble substances, which resemble vitamins, is present in all respiring eukaryotic cells, primarily in the mitochondria.
-It is a component of the electron transport chain and participates in aerobic cellular respiration, which generates energy in the form of ATP.
+Coenzyme Q10 is a 1,4-benzoquinone, in which "Q" refers to the quinone chemical group and "10" refers to the number of isoprenyl chemical subunits (shown enclosed in brackets in the diagram) in its tail.
+In natural ubiquinones, there are from six to ten subunits in the tail, with humans having a tail of 10 isoprene units (50 carbon atoms) connected to its benzoquinone "head".

+This family of fat-soluble substances is present in all respiring eukaryotic cells, primarily in the mitochondria.
 Ninety-five percent of the human body's energy is generated this way.
 Organs with the highest energy requirements—such as the heart, liver, and kidney—have the highest CoQ10 concentrations.

 There are three redox states of CoQ: fully oxidized (ubiquinone), semiquinone (ubisemiquinone), and fully reduced (ubiquinol).
-The capacity of this molecule to act as a two-electron carrier (moving between the quinone and quinol form) and a one-electron carrier (moving between the semiquinone and one of these other forms) is central to its role in the electron transport chain due to the iron–sulfur clusters that can only accept one electron at a time, and as a free-radical–scavenging antioxidant.
+The capacity of this molecule to act as a two-electron carrier (moving between the quinone and quinol form) and a one-electron carrier (moving between the semiquinone and one of these other forms) is central to its role in the electron transport chain due to the iron–sulfur clusters that can only accept one electron at a time and as a free radical–scavenging antioxidant.

-Deficiency and toxicity
+Deficiency

 There are two major pathways of deficiency of CoQ10 in humans: reduced biosynthesis, and increased use by the body.
 Biosynthesis is the major source of CoQ10.
-Biosynthesis requires at least 12 genes, and mutations in many of them cause CoQ deficiency.
+Biosynthesis requires at least 15 genes, and mutations in any of them can cause CoQ deficiency.
 CoQ10 levels also may be affected by other genetic defects (such as mutations of mitochondrial DNA, ETFDH, APTX, FXN, and BRAF, genes that are not directly related to the CoQ10 biosynthetic process).
 Some of these, such as mutations in COQ6, can lead to serious diseases such as steroid-resistant nephrotic syndrome with sensorineural deafness.

-Some adverse effects, largely gastrointestinal, are reported with very high intakes.
-The observed safe level (OSL) risk assessment method indicated that the evidence of safety is strong at intakes up to 1200 mg/day, and this level is identified as the OSL.

 Assessment

 Although CoQ10 may be measured in blood plasma, these measurements reflect dietary intake rather than tissue status.
 Currently, most clinical centers measure CoQ10 levels in cultured skin fibroblasts, muscle biopsies, and blood mononuclear cells.
-Culture fibroblasts can be used also to evaluate the rate of endogenous CoQ10 biosynthesis, by measuring the uptake of 14C-labelled p-hydroxybenzoate.
+Culture fibroblasts can be used also to evaluate the rate of endogenous CoQ10 biosynthesis, by measuring the uptake of 14C-labeled p-hydroxybenzoate.

+CoQ10 is studied as an adjunctive therapy to reduce inflammation in periodontitis.

 Statins

-It has been suggested that the myo-toxicity of statins is due to impairment of CoQ biosynthesis, but the evidence supporting this was deemed controversial in 2011.

-While statins may reduce coenzyme Q10 in the blood it is unclear if they reduce coenzyme Q10 in muscle.
-Evidence does not support that supplementation improves side effects from statins.
-However, a more recent metanalysis conducted in China, one of the world's largest producers of this supplement, concluded that, "CoQ10 supplementation ameliorated SAMSs, implying that CoQ10 supplementation might be a complementary approach to ameliorate statin‐induced myopathy."